cfelton/gizflo/README.md

-NOTE:  This is a work in progress and it is not 100% determined if this functionality will be moved from the [myhdl_tools](https://bitbucket.org/cfelton/myhdl_tools) package to this package and repository, in otherwords **This is an experiment - for now**.
+NOTE:  This is a work in progress and it is not 100% determined if this functionality will be moved from the [myhdl_tools](https://bitbucket.org/cfelton/myhdl_tools) package to this package and repository, in other words **This is an experiment - for now**.

 Introduction